Bounding causal effects with an unknown mixture of informative and non-informative missingness: Bounding the average treatment effect

-Typically, the informative censoring that most threatens identification is monotonic -- e.g., sicker patients are less likely to have complete data -- but we do not assume that monotonicity assumptions will be realistic for all applications.
+Typically, the informative missingness that most threatens identification is monotonic -- e.g., sicker patients are less likely to have complete data -- but we do not assume that monotonicity assumptions will be realistic for all applications.
 For example, patients may be less likely to follow up with healthcare providers if they are feeling healthier (and thus not in immediate need of care) as well as if they are too sick to seek care.
-As an alternative, we may instead invoke Assumption \ref{asmpt:bounded-risk} that restricts how much informative censoring may increase/decrease the risk of the primary outcome.\footnote{However, unlike monotonicity, this assumption does not respect the boundedness of the outcome.
-That is, for some values of $\tau_a$, $\mu_a(\bx)$, and $\bx$, the bounds may fall outside of the bounds of the outcome.
-We could alternatively formulate sensitivity parameters that respect the parameter space (see \cite{luedtke2015statistics}).} The following bounds result:
+As an alternative, we may consider assumption \ref{asmpt:bounded-risk} below.\footnote{Implicit in assumption \ref{asmpt:bounded-risk} and \ref{asmpt:known-risk} is that $\mu_a(\bx) > 0$ for all $a, \bx$.
+Alternatively, one could re-state this assumption on the support of $\bx$ where $\mu_a(\bx) > 0$, and define $\mu_a^\star(\bx) = 0$ where $\mu_a(\bx) = 0$.
+It would then be straightforward as below to derive analogous expressions and estimators for the implied bounds, though we do not explore this further in this paper.}